End the Tax Favoritism Hurting Storefront Retailers and Communities

 While it is important to exempt businesses doing only small amounts of online sales from the administration of sales-tax collection, that is a simple matter already written into existing bills before Congress.
 Congress’s inaction is inexcusable, considering that even the Supreme Court** recognizes its precedent is an anachronism from a time before e-commerce existed.

-The writer co-directs the American Independent Business Alliance
+The writer co-founded the American Independent Business Alliance

 * Combining state and local tax rates — a few localities are lower and 5 states are without a statewide sales tax (NH, OR, AK, MT, DE).
 See chart below.